Skip to content

 Role

-Dr Kerry is the Course Leader for BA Media Production.
-He is particularly interested in linking media practice with media theory, and also in projects that enhance student employability.
+Dr Kerry is a senior lecturer in Media Production.
+He is particularly interested in linking media practice with media theory, and in projects that enhance student employability.

 Career overview